 Contains journal articles, books, and other resources on the subjects of corrections, courts, drugs, law enforcement, juvenile justice, crime statistics, domestic preparedness, and victims.
 1970 to the present.

 National Criminal Justice Reference Service Virtual Library— This links to the advanced search screen of the free version, available from the Department of Justice, of the database above.
-Direct links out to scholarly journals might not work as well.
+Direct links out to scholarly journals might not work as well (but look for those articles in google scholar as a second choice).

 Michigan Courts — official Michigan government web site